 1. Keep your money- Shea butter, olive oil, coconut oil (Parachute) and water should be your staples.
 Everything you need to have healthy and long hair, if you so desire, can more than likely be found in your kitchen cabinets already.
 Do not become a product junkie.
 Nothing will help your hair grow or grow faster.
 Your hair is growing; it may seem like it’s not because your ends are breaking off.
 The key to longer hair is keeping those ends moisturized and protected.

 2. Leave it alone- I’m pretty sure every ounce of hair I cut off in August has grown back.
 The key I discovered is simple- I twist it after wash day (every 2 weeks) and let it be.
 Besides spraying it sporadically with water and coconut oil, I don’t do anything else.
 Nothing.
 Low manipulation is key.
 Not buying various expensive products.

 3. Seek information… but not too much- While bloggers and You Tube gurus have been a great source of information and inspiration for me, too much of a good thing can be counterproductive.
 Every blogger/guru has a product or products they swear by.
 If you’re not careful, you’ll find yourself spending a lot of money for absolutely no reason.
-Learn the basics from these gurus- but leave products.
+Learn the basics from these gurus- but leave the products.